tavallaie/pg_vectorize/README.md

 ## Installation

-The fastest way to get started is by running the Tembo docker container and the vector server with docker compose:
+The fastest way to get started is by using [docker compose](https://docs.docker.com/compose/).

 ```bash
 docker compose up -d